Daniel H. Lowenstein (physician): Education and academic career

 Lowenstein graduated with a B.A. in Mathematics from the University of Colorado (1973), obtained an M.S. degree in Man-Environment Relations from Pennsylvania State University (1978), and received his M.D. from Harvard Medical School in 1983.
-At the University of California, San Francisco (UCSF), he completed an internship in Pediatrics (1983–84), a residency in Neurology (1984–87), a two-year fellowship in Stanley Prusiner's Laboratory, and then became a faculty member at UCSF in the Department of Neurology where, in 1998, he was named the Robert B. and Ellinor Aird Professor of Neurology.
-While at UCSF, he established the UCSF Epilepsy Research Laboratory, was active at multiple levels within the university, including serving as Co-Chair for the Chancellor's Steering Committee on Diversity, and Chair of the “Blue Sky” Curriculum Design Task Force that helped design the new medical school curriculum.
+At the University of California, San Francisco (UCSF), he completed an internship in pediatrics (1983–84), a residency in neurology (1984–87), a two-year fellowship in Stanley Prusiner's Laboratory, and then became a faculty member at UCSF in the Department of Neurology where, in 1998, he was named the Robert B. and Ellinor Aird Professor of Neurology.
+While at UCSF, he established the UCSF Epilepsy Research Laboratory, and has served as Co-Chair for the Chancellor's Steering Committee on Diversity, and Chair of the “Blue Sky” Curriculum Design Task Force that helped design the new medical school curriculum.

-From 2000 to 2003, Lowenstein served as Dean for Medical Education at Harvard Medical School (HMS).
-While there, he oversaw a re-organization of curricular governance, the creation of a new educational technology program, and the establishment of the HMS Academy, a novel structure for the support of the school's educational mission.
-In 2003, he returned to UCSF as Division Chief of the UCSF Epilepsy Center, and Director of the university's physician-scientist training programs.
-Beginning in 2006, Lowenstein served in numerous leadership roles in the UCSF Clinical and Translational Sciences Institute.
+From 2000 to 2003, Lowenstein was Dean for Medical Education at Harvard Medical School (HMS).
+While there, he oversaw a re-organization of curricular governance, the creation of a new educational technology program, and the establishment of the HMS Academy.
+In 2003, he returned to UCSF as Division Chief of the UCSF Epilepsy Center, and director of the School of Medicine's student research training programs.
 In February 2015, Chancellor Sam Hawgood tapped the physician-scientist to be second-in-command as the Executive Vice Chancellor and Provost for the university.
-In this role, Lowenstein leads UCSF's robust research enterprise and its highly ranked academic program, consisting of four professional schools and a Graduate Division.
+In this role, Lowenstein led UCSF's research enterprise and academic program, consisting of four professional schools and a Graduate Division.
+He stepped down from this position in 2023, returning to his work as a teacher and researcher, and Attending Physician at San Francisco General Hospital.

-Lowenstein has had national leadership roles in professional and governmental organizations related to the fields of neuroscience, neurology and epilepsy.
-These include: Member of the Advisory Council of the National Institute of Neurological Disorders and Stroke (NINDS), which helps to define scientific policy at the national level; President of the American Epilepsy Society (2003-2004); Chair of the NINDS Epilepsy Benchmarks Oversight Committee (2000-2014); Chair of the International League Against Epilepsy Commission on Genetics (2013-2017).

-Awards

-Lowenstein has received numerous awards for his research accomplishments and for his medical school teaching, both at UCSF and nationally.